 An offender will have the knowledge about how he or she came into possession to the copy and should have the burden of giving this evidence in court.
 In order to determine if the offender is allowed the privilege established by section 109(a) and (b).
 They also have the burden of proof of proving if a certain copy was legally made or gained should be on the part of the offender.

 If you need help learning more about the first sale of doctrine, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.